Shavril/Save-Yaplog-Images/README.md

 The script will open itself its own browser and start its work.
 It is using selenium browser, and will make slow but steady progress.

+<b>Common problems</b>

+I closed the script before it finished.
+What now?
+Look at the index of last saved image and insert the number into script as postMin variable.
+E.g. for image1331-18-big.jpg, write postMin = 1331.
+The script will continue from this point onward.

+The script immediately ended with a message: "Session not created: This version of ChromeDriver only supports Chrome version.."!
+Check what is your version of Chrome and get the correct ChromeDriver from https://chromedriver.chromium.org/downloads and put it into C:/Windows (if you're running Windows).